 Words cannot express how grateful I am that he not only drives my children and their cousins, but that he documents it for us to be able to read and share for years to come.

 I decided to hang out with “DUDE” (that’s what we call him) … also known to the kids as Gran-dude… for a few mornings and document the happenings on the dude bus route.

 My photo tip to you:

 When photographing a documentary story, your goal is to have a clear beginning, middle and an end.
-Also, do not forget the small details, not all images have to be focused on just people.
+Also, don’t forget the small details, not all images have to be focused on just people.
 Those small details can help round out and complete the story.
-If you feel that the story is not complete and you can shoot it again, then don’t be afraid to shoot it again.
+If you feel that the story isn’t complete and you can shoot it again, then don’t be afraid to shoot it again.

 Angela is based out of Virginia.
 Follow her here: